notification-system/docs/frontend-initial-spec.md

   * This indicator will show you which notification is currently being view in relation to the full active list.
      * This is done by making the icon for the currently viewed notification larger than the others.
   * This indicator will animate the notification icon that matches the current ringtone that is audible.
+  * The notifications are sorted by priority
+* Notifications that are opened automatically in FullScreen mode are not immediately marked as view by the client
+  * This is because we don't know if the user is actually looking at the device sceen
+  * The notification will be marked as view after the user performs some action (including exiting the view)

 ## Core Shared Packages
 * Abstraction for logging in any package with verbose and other logs implemented across the system